I really should have heeded the diabetes warning signs.

-It turns out the diabetes early signs and symptoms are very similar, whether you have Type 1 (also called juvenile or childhood diabetes), Type 2 (adult onset diabetes), or for pre-diabetes, because they all result in low insulin levels (and high blood sugar).
+It turns out the diabetes early signs and symptoms are very similar, whether you have Type 1 (also called juvenile or childhood diabetes), Type 2 (adult onset diabetes) , or pre-diabetes, because they all result in low insulin levels ( and high blood sugar).

--Diabetes Type 1 (Mellitus) occurs when your pancreas cannot produce insulin, and affects less than 10% of those with the disease.
+- Diabetes Type 1 (Mellitus) occurs when your pancreas cannot produce insulin, affecting less than 10% of those with the disease.

--Diabetes Type 2 (Mellitus) happens, not because your pancreas doesn't produce insulin, but doesn't produce enough, or your cells can't process the insulin that is produced.
+- Diabetes Type 2 (Mellitus) happens not because your pancreas does not produce insulin, but does not produce enough, or your cells cannot process the insulin that is produced.

 -In Pre-diabetes the blood sugar level is elevated more than normal, but not as high as with type 2.
 If a serious change in lifestyle is not started very soon, andadhered to, those with pre-diabetes will likely progress to diabetes type 2 within 10 years.

 -Once diagnosed with the early signs of pre-diabetes, it is very important to be tested every 1-2 years, to make sure the diabetes warning signs do not progress to Type 2.

 Of those affected with the disease, 90-95 percent have Type 2 diabetes.